Hopefully you'll find the answer to your question on this page, but if not, please email us. See the Contact Us page for our email addresses.

 The Berkshire Weekend Walkers organise walks all over Berkshire and occasionally venture into the neighbouring counties.
 Our programme also includes some walks organised jointly with the other local walking groups.
 We also share some social events and weekends away with the Berkshire Walkers 20s & 30s group.

-Yes.
-You should always try before you buy and you are very welcome to come along as a guest for two or three of our walks to try us out before deciding to join.
+Yes you can.
+You should always 'try before you buy' and you are very welcome to come along as a guest for two or three of our walks to try us out before deciding to join.

 To join our group you apply to be a member of the Ramblers and ask to be assigned to our group.

 You can join by asking any of our co-ordination team

 for a Ramblers application form, or you can join on-line by going to the

 of the Ramblers website and following their instructions.
 (Remember to put

 Berkshire Weekend Walkers in the box labelled Group)